Crumbs and Whiskers

-By housing cats who have nowhere else to go, they reduce the number of cats who are killed in the cities they operate in simply because there's no more space for them.
-By housing homeless cats in a unique space and marketing their profiles in a different way than shelters do, Crumbs and Whiskers significantly increases the exposure shelter cats get to potential adopters, which in turn, increases the adoption rates at their partner rescues.

 Crumbs and Whiskers opened its first cat café in Washington on June 20, 2015; this was the first cat café to open in the Washington metropolitan area.
-The Washington D.C. café is partnered with Homeward Trails Animal Rescue, and provides a living space for around 20–25 cats at a time.
+The Washington, D.C., café is partnered with Homeward Trails Animal Rescue, and provides a living space for around 20 to 25 cats at a time.
 Through the partnership arrangement, the Homeward Trails provides vaccinated and vetted cats to Crumbs and Whiskers, which functions as a foster home for the cats until they are adopted.

 The Los Angeles café opened on September 30, 2016, and was the first cat café to open in the Los Angeles metropolitan area.
-The Los Angeles café is partnered with Stray Cat Alliance, a Los Angeles-based animal rescue which provides cats for the café.
-Similar to the Washington D.C. café, the Los Angeles café offers a living space for the cats until they are adopted.
+The Los Angeles café is partnered with Stray Cat Alliance, a Los Angeles–based animal rescue which provides cats for the café.
+Similar to the Washington, D.C., café, the Los Angeles café offers a living space for the cats until they are adopted.

 Crumbs and Whiskers uses an online booking system for scheduling visits and offers a fixed admission price per visit.
-For safety reasons, children under 18 must have a waiver signed by an adult.
-Crumbs and Whiskers allows customers to begin the application process for adopting one of the cats on site at their cafés.